-You can instruct Flask to look for the application in a different module by exporting the FLASK\APP environment variable.
+For the flask script to work, an application needs to be discovered.
+This is achieved by exporting the FLASK_APP environment variable.
 It can be either set to an import path or to a filename of a Python module that contains a Flask application.